 ↓I then heard footsteps in the water (not the ideal place to hear footsteps if you are alone).
 Well that turned out to be this fellow, also cute but certainly more dangerous.
 It was amazing to find a porcupine in the mine.
 My mobile phone’s torch switches off every 3 minutes.
 The porcupine came towards me and the light went out.
 I was a bit panicky for a few seconds.
 Porcupines can cause severe injuries with the quills or pens (and we all know the pen is mightier than the sword) ↓

-↓When I switched the torch on again it was missing (no silly not the torch, the porcupine), but I was relieved to find out that it went past me in the dark without touching me and it turned right towards the exit↓
+↓When I switched the torch on again it was missing (no silly not the torch, the porcupine), but I was relieved to realize it went past me in the dark without touching me and it turned right towards the exit↓

 When I went back to the exit I had a problem.
 The porcupine seemingly didn’t want to go out of the mine.
 When I came closer it lifted its quills in an aggressive manner.
 I was on the third rock from the sun, correction inside that rock and between a rock and a place with hard quills.